What "as a service" actually changes

 - Who is the named executive?
 "We'll match you with someone from our bench" is a yellow flag.
 The seat is senior; the person needs to be specific.

 - What is the engagement model?
-A monthly retainer, two-to-three days a week, with a clear cadence is the shape that works.
+A monthly retainer, two to three days a week, with a clear weekly rhythm is the shape that works.
 Hourly billing or per-project SOWs are not the same product.

 - What does month 1 actually produce?
 A real diagnostic, not a kickoff deck.
 A ranked bottleneck list, not a generic 50-page audit.